 It can be frustrating when the plant you’re growing starts getting a black stem and you have no idea what’s happening.

-Your plant stems are turning black because they are infected by fungal diseases such as stem rot, blight, or bacterial wilt.
-The problem could also be temporary due to environmental stress such as hot weather or transplant shock.
+Your plant stems are turning black because they are suffering from stem rot that is caused due to fungal diseases such as blight or bacterial wilt.
+The stem could turn black temporarily due to environmental stress such as intense heat or cold or even transplant shock.

 If you want to figure out what’s going on and the solution to the problem of your plant stems turning back then keep reading.